DevExpress/devextreme-documentation/concepts/05 UI Components/Toast/10 Customize the Content.md

         });
     });

-[note]To avoid rendering issues, always set the [type](/api-reference/10%20UI%20Widgets/dxToast/1%20Configuration/type.md '/Documentation/ApiReference/UI_Components/dxToast/Configuration/#type') option to *"custom"* when you use a custom template.
+[note]To avoid rendering issues, always set the [type](/api-reference/10%20UI%20Widgets/dxToast/1%20Configuration/type.md '/Documentation/ApiReference/UI_Components/dxToast/Configuration/#type') property to *"custom"* when you use a custom template.

 If you need to render different templates depending on a specific condition, define them inside the **Toast** container using the DevExtreme [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Components/Markup_Components/dxTemplate/') markup component.
 To switch the templates on-the-fly, change the value of the [contentTemplate](/api-reference/10%20UI%20Widgets/dxToast/1%20Configuration/contentTemplate.md '/Documentation/ApiReference/UI_Components/dxToast/Configuration/#contentTemplate') option.